hpi-sam/digital-fuesim-manv/README.md

 -   names are never unique, ids are
 -   private properties that may be used with getters/setters (and only those!) start with one leading underscore (`_`)
+-   `dependencies` should be used for packages that must be installed when running the app (e.g. `express`), whereas `devDependencies` should be used for packages only required for developing, debugging or testing (e.g. `jest`), which includes all `@types` packages.
+We try to follow this route even for the frontend and the backend, although it is not important there.
+See also [this](https://stackoverflow.com/a/22004559) answer on StackOverflow for more information about the differences.

 # Architecture